-- Donate directly to your favorite charity with the Donate Now button.
-Navigate to your favorite charity through the Charity Search on eBay for Charity, then donate your chosen amount through PayPal.
+- Donate directly with the Donate Now button.
+Find your favorite charity through the Charity Search on eBay for Charity - opens in new window or tab, then donate your chosen amount through PayPal

 Donations made during eBay checkout and Donate Now are tax deductible.
 Generally, you can’t claim a tax deduction for eBay for Charity items that you buy.
-If you’re unsure about your tax obligations, you should consult a tax professional with questions about your specific circumstances.
+If you’re unsure about your tax obligations, you should consult a tax professional about your specific circumstances.

 Selling to benefit charitable organizations